mikegoatly/Mappit/README.md

 ## How Mappit Works

-1. You define mappings using attributes
+1. You define mappings as generic fields
 2. The source generator analyzes your code at compile time
 3. It generates mapping implementations based on your definitions
 4. The generated code handles the actual property mappings